Cognitive Behaviour Therapy

 Homework is an integral part of Cognitive Behaviour Therapy.
 These comprise activities, charts and exercises that build on what you have learnt in the sessions and help you apply them to your daily life.

 The skills learnt during CBT put you in better control of your moods and actions and boosts your faith in your own coping skills.
 They help you to cope with similar conditions in the future.
 A person with an anxiety disorder, for example, learns to confront his fears in a gradual and acceptable way.
 This gives him confidence about facing similar situations later in life.
 So also, a patient with depression learns to be aware of his negative thoughts and replace them with more rational and useful thoughts, thus breaking the vicious cycle of depression.

-Though Cognitive Behaviour Therapy has been proved to be very useful, every person does not respond in the same way.
+Cognitive Behaviour Therapy is proved to be very useful, however, every person does not respond in the same way.
 A great deal depends on your own commitment.
 Taking active part with the therapist; Honesty and willingness to share thoughts, feelings and experiences; attending sessions regularly; doing the required homework between sessions are needed to get the best results.